Stabilization of Bounded Cohomology for Classical Groups: Abstract

 \section{Abstract}

-We show that bounded cohomology stabilizes along sequences of classical real and complex Lie groups, and along sequences of lattices in them.
-Our method is based on a stability criterion which adapts Quillen's method to the setting of bounded cohomology.
+We show that bounded cohomology stabilizes along sequences of classical Lie groups, and along sequences of lattices in them.
+Our method is based on a criterion from \cite{DMH0} which adapts Quillen's stability method to the setting of bounded cohomology.
 This criterion is then applied to a family of measured complexes, the so-called Stiefel complexes, associated to any vector space endowed with a non-degenerate sesquilinear form.